 Marvel fans have been clamoring for a stand-alone Black Widow movie for years, and they’re finally getting one.
 Despite her seemingly permanent send-off in Avengers: Endgame, Natasha Romanoff will return to the big screen to kick off Marvel’s highly anticipated Phase 4.

-In true superspy fashion, Marvel Studios is keeping many details of Black Widow a tightly guarded secret, but the company has revealed some footage from the film via trailers and television ads.
-Here’s everything we know about Black Widow so far, which is due out November 6, 2020.
+In true superspy fashion, Marvel Studios is keeping many details of Black Widow tightly-guarded secrets, but the company has revealed some footage from the film via trailers and television ads.
+Here’s everything we know about Black Widow so far, which is currently scheduled to premiere May 7, 2021.

 Extra footage in Imax

 In an Imax earnings call, it was casually reported that Black Widow Imax screenings will have 30 minutes of expanded 1.90:1 footage.
-The film has always been fully intended for a theatrical rather than video-on-demand release, despite the pandemic, and this news about additional footage only affirms that it’s theaters or bust.
+The film has always been fully intended for a theatrical rather than video-on-demand release, despite the pandemic, and this news about additional footage only affirms that it’s likely a theaters-or-bust scenario.

 — Anton Volkov (@antovolk) July 29, 2020